-- 3. Inhale and keeping knees bent, cross right thigh over left, and let right toes touch the floor on the outside of the left foot. - 4.
-Exhale and keeping arms bent, try to cross your left elbow on top of your right. - If the elbows don't cross, rest right palm on left shoulder and left palm on right shoulder. - If the elbows do cross, see if you can touch the back of your hands together. - If backs of the hands are touching and you have further to go, see if you can bring palms together. - 5.
+- 1. From Mountain, step feet apart and bend knees slightly. - 2.
+Start to shift weight to left leg. - 3.
+Inhale, keep knees bent, cross right thigh over left, and let right toes touch the floor on the outside of the left foot. - 4.
+Exhale, keep arms bent and try to cross your left elbow on top of your right. - If the elbows don't cross, rest right palm on left shoulder and left palm on right shoulder. - If the elbows do cross, see if you can touch the backs of your hands together. - If the backs of your hands are touching and you can still stretch farther, see if you can bring your palms together. - 5.
 If you are steady, lift right foot off of the ground.
 If it is comfortable, tuck right foot behind left calf. - 6.
 Make sure the position you have chosen gives you a comfortable stretch.
 If you like, you can inhale and lift the elbows to deepen the stretch.
-Fingers reach toward the ceiling. - 7.
-Look at an unmoving point and balance for 5 breaths. - 8.
+Reach your fingers toward the ceiling. - Look at an unmoving point and balance for 5 breaths. - 8.
 Exhale and unwind into Mountain. - 9.
 Repeat on opposite side. - The focus is on keeping steady and being balanced in the pose.
 Have learners stop anywhere along the way if they start to wobble or feel discomfort.
-Remind learners to keep their focus on their breathing, and to back out a little bit if they are holding their breath, or the breath becomes too fast or too shallow.
+Remind learners to keep their focus on their breathing.
+If they are holding their breath or the breath becomes too fast or shallow, it is a sign that they have gone past their body's capacity in this pose.
+Guide them to find a version of the pose where they can keep their breath steady and full, and also still feel a stretch or challenge.